Become An Appraiser

-In general, three requirements must be completed to become a real property appraiser: education, state exam, and experience, however, requirements vary in each state, so please refer to the state's requirements where you intend to earn a license.
+In general, three requirements must be completed to become a real property appraiser: education, state exam, and experience.
+However, requirements vary in each state.
+Therefore, please refer to the state's requirements where you intend to earn a license.

 The United States currently offers four levels of appraisal licensing.

 An appraiser trainee works under the direct supervision of a certified appraiser in good standing and may appraise the same properties as the supervising appraiser.
 (The availability of this level varies from state to state).

 A licensed residential appraiser may appraise one-to-four (non-complex) residential units with a transactional value less than $1 million and one-to-four (complex) residential units with a transactional value less than $400,000.

 A certified residential appraiser may appraise one-to-four residential units without regard to value or complexity.

 A certified general appraiser may appraise all types of real property.

 The Appraisal Institute Education & Relief Foundation offers a variety of scholarships.
 Learn more!